PeterFiorentino/Choral/README.md

 ## Database Structure

-Used PostgreSQL for the database
+Choral uses PostgreSQL for the database.

 - **users**
   - id